Centro Financiero Confinanzas

 Centro Financiero Confinanzas (English: Confinanzas Financial Center), also known as Torre de David (the Tower of David), is an unfinished abandoned skyscraper in Caracas, the capital of Venezuela.
 It is the third highest skyscraper in the country after the twin towers of Parque Central Complex.
 The construction of the tower began in 1990 but was halted in 1994 due to the Venezuelan banking crisis.
-As of 2018, the building remains incomplete and unused.
+As of 2025, the building remains incomplete.
 It was damaged due to two earthquakes on 21 and 22 August 2018.

 History

 Construction and banking crisis

 This tower in downtown Caracas is nicknamed "Torre de David" after David Brillembourg, the tower's main investor who died from cancer in 1993.
 During the banking crisis of 1994, the government took control of the building and it has not been completed since.
 The building lacks elevators, installed electricity, running water, balcony railing, windows, and even walls in many places.
 The complex has six buildings: El Atrio (Lobby and conference room), Torre A that is 171m tall and stands at 45-stories still includes a heliport, Torre B, Edificio K, Edificio Z, and 12 floors of parking.

 In 2001, the Venezuelan government made an attempt to auction off the complex, but no one made an offer.